MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-collect-payments-with-sepa-direct-debit.md

  You can now proceed to post receipts of payment for the involved sales invoices.
 You can do this as you typically post payment receipts, such as on the **Payment Registration** page, or you can post the related payment receipts directly from the **Direct Debit Collect.
 Entries** page.
 For more information, see [Post SEPA Direct Debit Payment Receipts](finance-how-to-post-sepa-direct-debit-payment-receipts.md).

 ## <a name="posting-sepa-direct-debit-payment-receipts"></a>Posting SEPA Direct Debit Payment Receipts
  When a direct debit collection is successfully processed by your bank, you can proceed to post receipt of the payment for the involved sales invoices.
-For more information, see [Create SEPA Direct Debit Collection Entries and Export to a Bank File](finance-how-create-sepa-direct-debit-collection-entries-export-bank-file.md).
+For more information, see [Create SEPA Direct Debit Collection Entries and Export to a Bank File](finance-collect-payments-with-sepa-direct-debit.md#creating-sepa-direct-debit-collection-entries-and-export-to-a-bank-file).

  You can post the payment receipt directly from the **Direct Debit Collections** page or the **Direct Debit Collect.
 Entries** page.
 Alternatively, you can relay the work to another user by preparing the related journal lines.

 ### <a name="to-post-a-direct-debit-payment-receipt-from-the-direct-debit-collections-page"></a>To post a direct-debit payment receipt from the Direct Debit Collections page
  1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Direct Debit Collections**, and then choose the related link.
  2. Select a line for a direct debit collection that has been exported to a bank file and successfully processed by the bank.
-For more information, see [Create SEPA Direct Debit Collection Entries and Export to a Bank File](finance-how-create-sepa-direct-debit-collection-entries-export-bank-file.md).
  3. Choose the **Post Payment Receipts** action.
  4. On the **Post Direct Debit Collection** page, fill in the fields as described in the following table.